-See Competitive Enter.
+19 See Competitive Enter.
 Inst. v.
 Office of Sci. & Tech.
 Policy, 827 F.3d 145, 149-50 (D.C.
 Cir.
 2016); cf. Judicial Watch, Inc. v.
 Kerry, 844 F.3d 952, 955-56 (D.C.
 Cir.
 2016).
+20 See Competitive Enter.
+Inst. v.
+Office of Sci. & Tech.
+Policy, No. 14-cv-765, slip op. at 8 (D.D.C.
+Dec.
+12, 2016).

-- even if material has not yet been moved to official systems or if officials have, by intent or through negligence, failed to meet their obligations.15 - Please use all tools available to your agency to conduct a complete and efficient search for potentially responsive records.
-Agencies are subject to government-wide requirements to manage agency information electronically, 16 and many agencies have adopted the National Archives and Records Administration (NARA) Capstone program, or similar policies.
+- Please use all tools available to your agency to conduct a complete and efficient search for potentially responsive records.
+Agencies are subject to governmentwide requirements to manage agency information electronically,21 and many agencies have adopted the National Archives and Records Administration (NARA) Capstone program, or similar policies.
 These systems provide options for searching emails and other electronic records in a manner that is reasonably likely to be more complete than just searching individual custodian files.
 For example, a custodian may have deleted a responsive email from his or her email program, but your agency's archiving tools may capture that email under Capstone.
 At the same time, custodian searches are still necessary; agencies may not have direct access to files stored in .PST files, outside of network drives, in paper format, or in personal email accounts. - In the event some portions of the requested records are properly exempt from disclosure, please disclose any reasonably segregable non-exempt portions of the requested records.
 If a request is denied in whole, please state specifically why it is not reasonable to segregate portions of the record for release. - Please take appropriate steps to ensure that records responsive to this request are not deleted by the agency before the completion of processing for this request.
 If records potentially responsive to this request are likely to be located on systems where they are subject to potential deletion, including on a scheduled basis, please take steps to prevent that deletion, including, as appropriate, by instituting a litigation hold on those records.